-The Group benefits from access to diversified and multi-channel financing channels, including but not limited to bilateral loans, syndicated loans, the capital markets, funds and other borrowings and equity.
+The Group benefits from access to diversified and multi-channel financing channels, including but not limited to bilateral loans, syndicated loans, the capital markets, investment funds and other borrowings and equity.
 The Group constantly monitors its current and expected liquidity requirements and compliance with borrowing covenants to ensure sufficient cash reserves and adequate committed facilities to satisfy its short-term and long-term liquidity requirements.
 The Group has good relationships with its commercial lenders, which include some of the largest commercial banks in the PRC and well-known international banks.

-As at 31 March 2018, 31 December 2018, 31 December 2019 and 31 December 2020, the Group had US\$1,106.9 million, US\$663.3 million, US\$859.7 million and US\$1,160.8 million, respectively, in cash and cash equivalents and had a gearing ratio (expressed as a percentage of total debt over total assets) of 29.1 per cent., 30.4 per cent., 31.8 per cent. and 31.5 per cent., respectively.
-Further, the Group's total external debt (expressed as the total of loans and borrowings, loans from non-controlling interests, loans from third parties, note payables and lease liabilities) as at 31 March 2018, 31 December 2018, 31 December 2019, and 31 December 2020 are US\$4,307.6 million, US\$6,147.2 million, US\$8,250.0 million and US\$10,320.9 million, respectively.
-The Group's net external debt (expressed as the difference between total external debt and cash and cash equivalents) as at 31 March 2018, 31 December 2018, 31 December 2019 and 31 December 2020 are US\$3,200.7 million, US\$5,483.9 million, US\$7,390.3 million and US\$9,160.1 million, respectively.
-The Group had an interest coverage ratio (expressed as a ratio of EBITDA over total borrowing costs) of 11.18x, 12.55x, 4.84x and 4.82x for the year ended 31 March 2018, for the nine months ended 31 December 2018, for the year ended 31 December 2019 and for the year ended 31 December 2020, respectively.
+As at 31 December 2019, 2020 and 2021, the Group had US\$859.7 million, US\$1,160.8 million and US\$716.9 million, respectively, in cash and cash equivalents and had a gearing ratio (expressed as a percentage of total debt over total assets) of 31.8 per cent., 31.5 per cent. and 24.5 per cent., respectively.
+Further, the Group's total external debt (expressed as the total of loans and borrowings, loans from non-controlling interests, loans from third parties, notes payables and lease liabilities) as at 31 December 2019, 2020 and 2021 are US\$8,250.0 million, US\$10,320.9 million and US\$8,444.8 million, respectively.
+The Group's net external debt (expressed as the difference between total external debt and cash and cash equivalents) as at 31 December 2019, 2020 and 2021 are US\$7,390.3 million, US\$9,160.1 million and US\$7,727.8 million, respectively.
+The Group had an interest coverage ratio (expressed as a ratio of EBITDA over total borrowing costs) of 4.84x, 4.82x and 6.27x for the years ended 31 December 2019, 2020 and 2021, respectively.